 You don’t have to go to France to know that the French take mealtime seriously.
-From seeking out quality ingredients to cooking from scratch to long, leisurely Sunday lunches, eating habits in France are no joke.
+From seeking out quality ingredients to cooking from scratch to long, leisurely Sunday lunches, French eating habits are no joke.
 One aspect of French culture that I’ve adapted to and admire is the fact that the French make it a priority to sit down and enjoy their meal whether it’s haute cuisine at a French restaurant or simple French cooking at home.
 Let me tell you why I’ve embraced French eating habits, especially this one.

 I eat fast.
 It’s instinctive.
 I know that no one is going to steal my food, yet somehow I mimic my dog’s eating habits more than my French husband’s.
 I think I first started to pick up the pace while working in NYC.
 Rushed corporate lunches and tiny lunch breaks meant that eating was something I did on the fly and was more of a task and not a social occasion.
 I’d eat quickly before jetting off to the next thing.

 After moving to France, I wanted to untrain myself of this bad habit and pick up the eating habits in France.
 What’s the rush?
 Why do we always have to be multitasking?

 France has helped me slow down on all fronts.
 My life is simpler.
 I rarely have people to see or places to be.
 There’s no 6:02 a.m.
 Midtown Direct train to catch these days.
 At mealtime, I try to take time to enjoy my food.
-It’s the French food culture habit I love the most.
+It’s the France food culture habit I love the most.
 Eat slowly.
 Eat simply.
 Enjoy.

 Be present in the moment.